 Supporting the future of agriculture through education

 The Thomas H. Lutsey-Waseda Farms Scholarship is a four-year $10,000 scholarship for students pursuing an agriculture career that will benefit our rural Wisconsin communities.
-Since its inception in 1986, the scholarship has awarded more than $550,000 in gifts to nearly 100 college students committed to advancing the field of agriculture in northeast Wisconsin.
+Since its inception in 1986, the scholarship has awarded over $600,000 in gifts to more than 100 college students committed to advancing the field of agriculture in northeast Wisconsin.

 Thomas H. Lutsey was a strong believer in hard work and diligence being essential to success.
 He wanted to help students who had a passion for agriculture and a dedication to furthering their education to advance their local community.
 He created the scholarship foundation to encourage students to work hard, advance their education and realize their goals.